 Butternut Squash Macaroni and Cheese

-Once in a while, we crave something kind of unhealthy—and new moms will need something on hand.
-The good news is that the ultimate in mac ’n’ cheese gets fancied up with a butternut squash purée that also packs the vitamins.
+Once in a while, we crave something kind of unhealthy—and new moms will need that something on hand.
+The good news is that the ultimate in mac ’n’ cheese gets fancied up with a butternut squash purée that also packs in the vitamins.
 And did we mention it’s just plain delicious?

 Roasted Vegetable Lasagna

-A vegetable lasagna packed with everything good—broccoli, roasted grape tomatoes, mushrooms, zucchini, onions and more—is a great way to get little ones to eat something healthy with you for dinner.
+A vegetable lasagna packed with everything good—broccoli, roasted grape tomatoes, mushrooms, zucchini, onions, and more—is a great way to get little ones to eat something healthy with you for dinner.
 Plus, no-boil lasagna noodles and jarred marinara sauce make prepping this one-pan meal an absolute cinch.

 Gnocchi Bolognese Bake

 Maybe you’re hosting a family dinner, or maybe you just want something a little more elevated than your sandwich between feedings.
 Whatever the reason, this gnocchi Bolognese bake will come in handy with its spicy sausage filling and provolone/mozzarella topping.
 We can assure you everyone will be going back for seconds.